-A webhook allows you to deliver form submissions to another application or service and integrate FormSmarts with your site.
+Webhooks allow you to send form submissions to a third-party application or service, and integrate FormSmarts with your site.

-A web hook notification, also called web callback, is an automated message (HTTP POST request) FormSmarts sends in real-time to a URL you've configured when a form is submitted.
-Code at this URL can then further process the information in the form response.
-Webhook messages are structured JSON data that is easy to use in any programming language.
+A webhook is an automated message (HTTP POST request) sent by FormSmarts to a predefined URL whenever a form is submitted.
+The code at this URL can then process the form response data contained in the message to do something useful.
+Webhook messages are structured JSON data, making them easy to use in any programming language.

 Sample Webhook Message

-As a working example, we're going to use the form at https://f8s.co/lqh.
-Below is a sample of the notification message that is sent to the webhook (e.g. a PHP script on your site) each time the form is submitted.
-We demonstrate in the Webhook Example section how to write a simple PHP script to process webhook messages.
-Messages are in JSON format with UTF-8 encoded text.
+We're going to use the form at https://f8s.co/lqh as a working example.
+Below is a sample message that would be sent to a cloud function or PHP script when the form is submitted.
+In the next section, we’ll demonstrate how to write simple code to process the webhook message.

 {